itsHudson/Data_Structure/Practice/Lesson_0005 - Pointer/Question 002/README.md

-# C++ program to create, initialize, and use a pointer variable.
-Execute the program and find its final output.
+# Write a C++ program to read two numbers from the user and add them by using pointers.
+Your program output should display content similar to the output sample.

+ - Given below are the variables and pointer variables:
+   - int num1, num2, sum;
+   - int *ptr1, *ptr2;

 ```text
 Enter any two numbers: 5 10